-The Association sponsors Spark, the alumni magazine; services to alumni chapters; career networking systems; numerous educational and social programs, including "Midsummer" (Calvin's vacation college) and alumni class reunions; and contributes to faculty research projects.
+The Association sponsors Spark, the alumni magazine; services to alumni chapters; career networking systems; numerous educational and social programs, including 'Mid-summer' (Calvin's vacation college) and alumni class reunions; and contributes to faculty research projects.
 The alumni-financed program of grants and scholarships is of special interest to students.
-Information concerning all of these may be obtained from the Alumni and Public Relations Office, (616) 957-6142; www.calvin.edu/alumni; or www.alumni@calvin.edu.
+Information concerning all of these may be obtained from the Alumni and Public Relations Office, (616) 957-6142; on the web at www.calvin.edu/ alumni; or via email at alumni@calvin.edu.